 I qualified in 1995 in Leicester as one of the first Project 2000 diploma nurses.
 I then worked in Reading and Cheltenham for the NHS before moving to care homes in 2007 and moved to Cheadle Hulme in 2009.
 I have worked in a Clinical Lead role since 2017.
 My background and passion is stroke care, end of life care and looking after people living with dementia.
 I love to mentor and coach people on how to give good care to people living with the dementia, putting the person first and dementia second.
 New Care has the values that I hold dear as a nurse which is putting the resident at the centre of everything we do and building a new team at Cheadle Manor means we can move forward with that philosophy as a team.

 I have been a Qualified Nurse for almost 14 years now and I came to the UK 2006.
-I joined New Care last year as a Clinical Lead for Bramhall Manor, and I couldn’t be happier with my decision.
+I joined New Care last year as a Clinical Lead and i have been internally promoted to Deputy Home Manager, and I couldn’t be happier with my decision.
 My role includes supporting the Home Manager in ensuring delivery of business performance and quality targets, providing support and management to staff, maintaining and ensuring high quality standards of care and safety of our patients at all times.
 New Care provides lots of opportunity for growth and development of its staff, plus amazing mentors that always push you one step further each day.